mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 What are we evaluating?
 -----------------------
-This might be a stupid question, but it is important to understand that in the context of algorithms that have parts that can be trained or optimized, we do not evaluate a specific instance of an algorithm (algorithm + model + parameter set), but rather our entire approach (algorithm + training method + parameter optimization method).
+This might seem like a stupid question, but it is important to understand that in the context of algorithms that have parts that can be trained or optimized, we do not evaluate a specific instance of an algorithm (algorithm + model + parameter set), but rather our entire approach (algorithm + training method + parameter optimization method).
 Yes, the final performance parameter, that we get when applying our optimized algorithm to the *test* data, tells us how